1darshanpatil/dropit/README.md

 Contributions are welcome!
 If you have improvements or bug fixes, please open a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests as appropriate.

-## Contributing

-Contributions are welcome!
-If you have improvements or bug fixes, please open a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
-Please ensure to update tests as appropriate.